 The Placement and Cooperative Education Center links students and alumni with employers through job placement services and the Cooperative Education program.
 Cooperative Education allows students to obtain work experience while attending college by combining on-campus study with a planned, supervised and paying work experience related to the student's field of study.
 Information on resumé writing, interviewing skills, job search techniques and placement assistance is available for current students and alumni.
+The Student Life office helps students take advantage of the many opportunities and experiences that college has to offer.
+This office distributes the Student Handbook, which contains descriptions of campus clubs and organizations, explanations and references to all components of student life, and a calendar of major campus events.

-Small Business Development and Resource Center
+Tennessee Small Business Development and Resource Center

-Chattanooga State, with area partners, operates a Small Business Development and Resource Center.
+Chattanooga State, with area partners, operates the Tennessee Small Business Development and Resource Center at 100 Cherokee Blvd.
 The Center promotes entrepreneurial education, supports small business start-ups, and provides access to capital.
 It enhances small businesses through counseling, planning assistance, the First Tennessee Small Business Computing Center, a comprehensive resource library, the TVA Small Business Video Center, seminars, and courses.